 In order to pass a test, you need to know the elements of the test itself.
 These include understanding:

 - 2. The Purpose,

 Being familiar with these four elements will reduce your anxiety level.

 1. Subject Matter.
 This may appear obvious, but before you take the test, it would be wise to research this issue.
 If you are taking a school course, then you probably know the subject matter and scope from the lectures.
 However, there are many tests outside the classroom.

 Almost all professions have their own competency tests.
 Governments have licensing tests.
 Some employers have tests directed to their product or service.
 Each of these types of tests have their topics added beyond the general subject matter.
 For example, licensing tests will add questions regarding legal duties and ethics.

-How you identified the problem, What steps you took to solve the problem, and Why your solution solves the problem.
-Click on the link below to see examples of how to do this.
+How you identified the problem, What steps you took to solve the problem, and Why your solution solves the problem are discussed in the link below.

 Sometimes the WHY is implicit in the describing the steps taken.
 However, many times the Why is not implicit and must be explained.
 This is particularly true with questions associated with business, politics, psychology, law, and history.